Following death of Hamas leader, Harris says it's 'time for the day after to begin' in Gaza

 Trump is “increasingly unstable and unhinged, and will stop at nothing to claim unchecked power for himself," she said.

-William Schauberger, a 24-year-old political science major, said ahead of her rally there that he wasn't optimistic that either side would put a stop to the conflict raging in the Middle East.
+William Schauberger, a 24-year-old political science major, said ahead of Harris’ rally that he wasn’t optimistic about prospects for resolving the conflict in the Middle East regardless of the election results.
+He deemed the loss of life in Gaza “straight up genocide” and predicted “neither party will do anything about it.”

-"I mean, especially when there were, you know, massive protests.
-And instead of doing anything about it, and trying to secure stuff, they just tended to, you know, ignore it and ... just denounce the protests,” he said.

 Harris has not proposed any policy shifts on Israel, and her remarks largely echoed Biden's statement.
 But she has, of late, faced increasing pressure to articulate how she would govern differently from Biden.